 D-110: Cash-Paid Earnings

-If a family member is an employee paid in cash, an must be completed by the employer.
-If the family member has cash earnings and is not an employee, consider the family member self-employed and subject to the provisions in .
+If a family member is an employee paid in cash, an Employment/Income Verification Form must be completed by the employer.
+If the family member has cash earnings and is not an employee, consider the family member self-employed and subject to the provisions in D-109.

 D-200: Low-Income Child Care